ahbanavi/goshneprro/README.md

 Goshne Prro is a project to find discounts on Snapp Food and Snap Market and more in the future.
 It can find discounts based on the user's location and the user's favorite vendors/products and discount percentage.

+## Requirements
+You can use any database you want, but for caching you need to use **Redis version 7.4.0** or higher.
+The reason is usage of `HEXPIRE` command in Redis which is available in Redis 7.4 and higher. [info](https://redis.io/docs/latest/commands/hexpire/)

 ## Installation

 ### Development Environment (Laravel Sail)